shfz/shfz/README.md

 ## Features

-- **Easy to customize** fuzzing test for web applications by scripting fuzzing scenario in JavaScript / TypeScript
+- **Easy to customize** fuzzing test by scripting fuzzing scenario in JavaScript / TypeScript
 - **Third-party packages** can be used in fuzzing scenario script
-- **Genetic algorithms** fuzz generation can be used to efficiently increase code coverage
+- **Genetic algorithm** fuzz generation increases code coverage
-- **High affinity with CI**, such as GitHub Actions
+- **High affinity with CI**, automatically post a report to GitHub issue
-- **Automatic error detection** helps fix bugs
+- tracer's **Automatic error detection** helps fix bugs

 ## Install